 - 1. Etch panels as normal to define circuitry pattern. - 2.
 Strip dry film resist from panels and rinse and dry thoroughly to prevent copper surface oxidation. - 3.
 Using clean white cotton gloves, perform post etch inspection immediately following dry film removal.
-Move panels to soldermask process directly after inspection. - Set up soldermask application process while post etch inspection is taking place to minimize hold time between etch, strip and soldermask application.
-Note: For double sided soldermask applications, setup soldermask process to apply soldermask to the side of the panel with the largest copper area to be covered (i.e. if the ground plane is to be completely - covered with soldermask then this would be the first side coated).
-5. Chemically clean and roughen the copper surfaces using an acid or alkaline cleaner followed by a microetch process which removes 30-60m" of copper.
-This should provide adequate surface area for adhesion of soldermask to copper surfaces. - 6.
-Dry panels thoroughly.
-If you do not have an adequate horizontal dryer, an oven bake is recommended at 150-170°F [66-77°C] for 15-20 minutes.

-Note: Drying process should not cause oxidation of copper surfaces.
-If oxidation occurs reduce drying time.

-- 7. Allow panels to cool to room temperature (approximately 5-10 minutes) and immediately apply soldermask. - 8.
+Move panels to soldermask process directly after inspection. - 4.
+Set up soldermask application process while post etch inspection is taking place to minimize hold time between etch, strip and soldermask application.
+Note: For double sided soldermask applications, setup soldermask process to apply soldermask to the side of the panel with the largest copper area to be covered (i.e. if the ground plane is to be completely covered with soldermask then this would be the first side coated). - 5.
+Chemically clean and roughen the copper surfaces using an acid or alkaline cleaner followed by a microetch process which removes 30-60 μin of copper.
+This should provide adequate surface area for adhesion of soldermask to copper surfaces. - Dry panels thoroughly.
+If you do not have an adequate horizontal dryer, an oven bake is recommended at 150-170°F (65-75°C) for 15-20 minutes. - Note: Drying process should not cause oxidation of copper surfaces.
+If oxidation occurs, reduce drying time. - 7.
+Allow panels to cool just enough so that they may be handled (approximately 5 minutes) and immediately apply soldermask. - 8.
 Tack dry (LPI) or bake and cure (silk screened epoxy) soldermask per manufacturer's recommendation. - 9.
 Continue processing per manufacturer's recommendation for LPI soldermasks (image, develop and cure). - 10.
 For second side, repeat processes beginning with step # 5.